uniment/MethodChains.jl/README.md

 This is a fully-functioning recursive FFT.
 Note that this is radix-2 (i.e., it only works for arrays whose length is a power of two).

-On the performance front, there's no way these ten lines will beat the monster that is FFTW, but it's a cute toy.
+On the performance front, there's no way these fourteen lines (ten excluding comments) will beat the monster that is FFTW, but it's a cute toy.
 As expected, it's definitely better than a DFT doing naïve matrix multiplication (whose time and resource consumption are $O(n^4)$, versus $O(n\log n)$ for FFT):

 ```julia
 julia> @mc function dft(seq)